mhuang03/mhua-ng/src/lib/thoughts/monifactory.md

 Our server mainly consisted of me and my friend [Stephen](https://steffnstuff.com/), with my roommate Kevin popping in intermittently.
 We began the playthrough somewhere near the end of December 2024, and finished it about half a year later, near the end of June 2025.
 Though there were some hiatuses (a couple multi-week stints of burnout :/), the content length promise of GregTech definitely delivered.

-Notably, this pack was (is still!) in active development.
-Halfway through, there were a slew of automation-breaking updates that took a couple of weeks to work through and fix up.
+Notably, this pack was (and still is, as of this post) in active development.
+Halfway through, there was a slew of automation-breaking updates that took a couple of weeks to work through and fix up.
 Thankfully, we weren't put too far off by the additional work.

 ### how is this even fun?